syncfusion-content/ej2-charts-docs/ej2-javascript/chart/tool-tip.md

 ## Tooltip template

-Any HTML elements can be displayed in the tooltip by using the ‘template’ property of the tooltip.
+Any HTML elements can be displayed in the tooltip by using the [`template`](../../api/chart/tooltipSettings/#template) property of the tooltip.
 You can use the ${x} and ${y} as place holders in the HTML element to display the x and y values of the corresponding data point.

 {% if page.publishingplatform == "typescript" %}